 I took Electricity’s advice, and decided to swap my current get-up for a blue sweater and some dark jeans.
 The transformation was shocking, and the man in the mirror was as smooth as filtered DC.

 I said goodbye to Yumi and hopped in the Sparkymobile, making sure everything was perfect before taking off.
 Fuel gauge was at half, headlights were on.
 Parking brake was disengaged, and the car was spotless as always.

 But I’d spent so much time perfecting my appearance that it was already 10 minutes to 8 PM.
 And Yumi’s grim prognosis was giving me cold feet about the whole thing.
 Halfway down my own street, and I had gotten so jittery that I had to pull over.

 What do you mean, take the wheel?!

 I mean hold on tight, kid!

 A tingling sensation overcame my body, and my eyes began to glow in the rear-view mirror, changing from deep blue to an icy cyan.
-Imagine the feeling of being a passenger in your own body whilst paradoxically driving a car.
+Imagine the feeling of being the driver of a car but a passenger in your own body.

 Now that's driving, granny!

-Control returned to my body, and I was able to get out of the car.
+Control returned to my body, and I exited the vehicle.
 The jitters were gone, replaced by a sense of chill confidence.
-I showed up looking sharp as a tack, and performed a quick visual scan of the premises.
+I strutted in looking sharp as a tack, and performed a quick visual scan of the premises.
 No crazy Willie Wedge (thank goodness), and Svetlana was in her usual place at the reference desk.
 Here goes nothing…

 Oh, hi Sparky.
 Can I help you with something?